ramomar/aromatizapp/README.md

 ## Scripts

-The scripts folder includes scripts for calling the aromatize endpoint as well as the endpoint for generating an access token.
+Scripts for triggering the _aromatization_ servo-mechanism and for generating an access token.

+## Schematics

+EAGLE schematic I used in order to make the diagram I show in [my post](https://ramomar.medium.com/aromatizapp-ac97e8b730a8).

 ## Building and flashing the firmware